Applications for Large and Small Animals with Teletherm infrared

 Clark Equine Clinic, Albion, Idaho

-Note detail on the horse image and the various areas of hot and cold associated with the animal's head and neck regions.
+Note detail on the horse image and the various areas of hot and cold associated with the animal's head, neck, leg, hind regions.

 The images on this page are just a few examples of various animal subjects.
 They have been taken with the Teletherm infrared imaging system which operates in the optimum 8-12 micron range of the infrared spectrum.
 It is also a radiometric device which means it shows the temperature values at any location on the image.